GRADUATE PROGRAM FACULTY

 Yvette Huet, Professor.
 Ph.D., University of Kansas Medical School.
 Reproductive and developmental biology.

 Joseph Marino, Assistant Professor.
-Ph.D., Insulin resistance, mechanisms that alter the ability of skeletal muscle to adapt to various types of stress, such as exercise.
+Ph.D., University of Virginia.
+Insulin resistance, mechanisms that alter the ability of skeletal muscle to adapt to various types of stress, such as exercise.

 Abbey Fenwick Thomas, Assistant Professor, Ph.D.
 Long-term consequences of knee injury; neuromuscular and biomechanical assessment techniques including transcranial magnetic stimulation and 3D motion capture to better understand how knee injuries translate to post-traumatic osteoarthritis so that we may better treat affected individuals and improve long-term health outcomes.

 Tricia Hubbard Turner, Associate Professor.
-Ph.D., Penn State Univ.
+Ph.D., Penn State University.
 Chronic ankle instability, mechanical instability, lower extremity pathology.

 Department of Mechanical Engineering